With summer ending in West Columbia, now is a great time to get a head start on air conditioner maintenance.

 Remove the blower door and vacuum up dust.

-Then inspect your air conditioner’s drain line—it’s a supple plastic tube.
-If it’s moldy, you can sanitize it by draining diluted bleach through the tube to sanitize the line.
-Or you can replace the tube.
+Then examine your air conditioner’s drain line—it’s a flexible plastic tube.
+If it’s scummy, you can sanitize it by draining diluted bleach through the tube to flush the line.
+Or you can buy a new tube.

 Clean the drain port using a small, round paintbrush.
 Connect the drain tube and switch the power back on.